qsimulate-open/bagel/docs/_sources/opt/optimize.rst.txt

   }
  ]}

 Using the same molecule block, a geometry optimization with XMS-CASPT2 can be performed.
-In this particular example as is often the case, the active keyword is used to select the orbitals for the active space that includes 4 electrons and 3 orbitals, (4*e*,3*o*).
+In this particular example as is often the case, the active keyword is used to select the orbitals for the active space that includes 4 electrons and 3 orbitals.
 Three sets of  :math:`\pi` and :math:`\pi^*` orbitals localized on the phenyl rings are included along with one non-bonding orbital (oxygen lone pair).
 The casscf orbitals are state-averaged over three states.
 Since a multistate calculation is performed, the user must specify which state is to be optimized (the target).
 In this example, we optimize the ground state.

 .. code-block:: javascript